Navigation to passenger rights

 Here is an explanation of claims that passengers can make for the issues mentioned above:

-- Flight cancellation : Passengers must be offered an alternative flight or ticket refund if the airline informs them of the cancellation less than 14 days before the scheduled departure.
+- Flight cancellation: Passengers must be offered an alternative flight or ticket refund if the airline informs them of the cancellation less than 14 days before the scheduled departure.
+You will also find more information on the topic in our article Missed connecting flight.

-- Denied boarding : If your boarding is denied by the airline without a valid reason, you are entitled to compensation.
+- Denied boarding: If your boarding is denied by the airline without a valid reason, you are entitled to compensation.
+You will also find more information on how to deal with overbooking in our article Flight overbooking.

 In case of a 3 hours flight delay at destination